Approximate information maximization for bandit games: Regret bound

-Moreover, the required form of the entropy for the proof is very general.
-As long as we are guaranteed that the optimal arm will be pulled a significant amount of times with high probability and that the asymptotic regime behaves as \cref{eq:asymptoticentropy}, the algorithm yields an optimal regret.
-Hence, \cref{thm:main} should hold for a large family of entropy approximations \citep[and likely for free energy generalization too, as in][]{massonOlfactorySearchesLimited2013b}, as long as the approximation is accurate enough to not yield trivial behaviors in the short time regime.
-Additionally, the approximate framework we devised here allows tuned formulas, in which individual terms ensure asymptotic optimality and the coefficients in front of them can be adjusted to improve short-time performance.
+Our policy is deterministic at each time step while displaying a logarithmic regret, showing that intuitions from~\citet{russoLearningOptimizeInformationDirected2014} of linear regrets for stationary (in the sense they only depend on the posterior distribution) deterministic algorithms was inexact.
+Moreover, our regret bound is frequentist, in opposition to the Bayesian regret bound obtained for IDS \citep{russoLearningOptimizeInformationDirected2014}.
+As a consequence, \algoname does not need a well-specified prior: using a uniform prior, as done in our work, is a well-suited choice.
+Also, the required form of the entropy for the proof is general.
+The algorithm yields an optimal regret as long as we are guaranteed that the optimal arm is pulled a significant amount of times with high probability and that the asymptotic regime behaves as \cref{eq:asymptoticentropy}.
+Hence, \cref{thm:main} will hold for a large family of entropy approximations \citep[and likely for generalizations to free energies too, as in][]{massonOlfactorySearchesLimited2013b} as long as the approximation is accurate enough to not yield trivial behaviors in the short time regime.
+Additionally, the approximate framework devised here allows fine-tuning the formulas to improve short-time performance all the while ensuring asymptotic optimality by keeping the correct asymptotic terms.